CodecoolGlobal/tech-interview-workbook-csipke19/docs/module_oop.md

 ### Other

 #### What is a garbage collector, in a nutshell?
 Garbage collector is a system that can be found in programming languages like Java and C#.
 The garbage collector does what other need to do on the C language manualy, which is memory management.
-The GC cleanes the memory from variables that we don't use anymore anymore in the program's runtime.
+After a certain time, the garbage collector cleanes the memory from variables that we don't use anymore anymore in the program's runtime.

 ## Programming paradigms